AliHaider20/AliHaider20/README.md

 Welcome to my Github profile.

 - :student: I've completed Bsc Computer Science from Mumbai University.
 - 🔭 I’m currently working on Freecodecamp's Time calculator.
+- 🌱 I’m addicted to learning and growing every day
 - :technologist: I’m currently learning AI.
 - 👯 I’m looking to collaborate with ML/DS communities and projects.
 - 🤔 I’m looking for jobs as an AI/ML engineer.